kgisl/project-ideas/elm/bracketValidation.md

   - Their student groups can "compete" to develop the most usable version
   - Conceptual understanding will improve

+These used to be very hard to do, but now they have become more easier, thanks to various JS frameworks and languages (like Elm, Dart, Typescript).
+Here's another excellent example for "playing with neural networks" - https://github.com/tensorflow/playground

 ### Validator

 ![Image](bracketUbuntu.png) ![Image](interactiveBracket.png)